 The British Association of Physicians of Indian Origin (BAPIO) has developed a risk stratification tool, which informed the approach now being adopted by NHS Wales.

 The Royal College of Psychiatrists has published guidance on the assessment and management of risk for BME staff in mental healthcare settings.

-NHS England and NHS Improvement has collated a series of risk assessment examples from primary and secondary care, as well as, examples of effective education and infection control approaches.
+NHS England has collated a series of risk assessment examples from primary and secondary care, as well as, examples of effective education and infection control approaches.